ericdouglas/traduz-ai/series/voce-nao-precisa-de-jquery/01-seletores.md

 document.querySelectorAll('div');
 ```

-As expected, querySelectorAll (which returns a NodeList) is less efficient than getElementsByTagName (which returns an HTMLCollection).

 Como esperado, querySelectorAll (que retorna uma NodeList) é menos eficiente que o getElementsByTagName (que retorna uma HTMLCollection).

 ## <a name="atributos"></a>Por Atributo

-Select all elements with a "data-foo-bar" attribute that contains a value of "qualquerValor":

 Seleciona todos os elementos com o atributo "data-foo-bar" que contém o valor de "qualquerValor":